linode/docs/docs/applications/containers/kubernetes-reference/index.md

 - '[Kubernetes Concepts Documentation](https://kubernetes.io/docs/concepts/)'
 ---

-This is a reference for common, frequently used Kubernetes terminology.
+This is a reference for common Kubernetes terminology.

 {{< content "calico-definition-shortguide" >}}